Workers’ Compensation: Temporary Disability Benefits

 Have More Questions?
 Get A Free Consultation.

 You don’t have to navigate the workers’ compensation process alone.
 Put an experienced workers’ compensation lawyer on your side.
 Call the Law Offices of Antony E. Gluck, PC, at 877-382-2113, or send us an email.
-With offices in San Bernardino and Encino, we represent injured workers throughout Los Angeles, the South Bay, the Inland Empire and all of Southern California.
+With offices in San Bernardino, we represent injured workers throughout Los Angeles, the South Bay, the Inland Empire and all of Southern California.